jourquin/Box-Cox-Lambdas-Heuristic/README.md

 distribution doesn't support OpenMP anymore, which is used by "mnlogit" for a parallelized implementation of the Hessian calculation.
 OpenMP can, however, be enabled using the procedure explained [here](https://mac.r-project.org/openmp/).
 Once this done, the the "mnlogit" packages can be compiled from source with OpenMP support.
+Note that the precompiled version of "mnlogit" can can be downloaded from CRAN works, but that it displays a warning message telling that works without OMP (and is thus potentially slower).